Human trafficking in Poland: Prosecution

+Furthermore: Three persons were convicted under Article 203 in 2022, compared to none in 2021.
+The Border Guard launched two investigations into forced labor, involving victims from Guatemala, Colombia, Venezuela, and Mexico.
+These victims were exploited through local recruitment agencies and fraudulent internet platforms.

+Since the start of Russia's full-scale invasion of Ukraine, the National Police initiated five investigations into possible trafficking of Ukrainian refugees.
+Among these cases, one was confirmed as human trafficking and involved two child victims of sex trafficking.

 The government provided training on trafficking awareness and victim identification to officers in the national police, Border Guard, and the Internal Security Agency.
 In March 2009, the National School for Judges and Prosecutors provided trafficking-specific training for 60 prosecutors.
 Additional anti-trafficking training and victim identification and treatment training was provided to at least 614 police officers, border guard officials, and social workers.
 In partnership with a local NGO, the Ministry of Labor and Social Policy focused significant training for law enforcement and social workers on child trafficking issues, including identification and the special needs of children exploited in the sex trade.

+The National Police took part in three major international operations launched by EUROPOL within the framework of the European Multidisciplinary Platform Against Criminal Threats.
+These operations targeted child trafficking, forced labor, and the fight against human trafficking related to sexual abuse, begging, or criminal activities.